"If you come back for one more season, I promise we'll get you to the Super Bowl." - Ben Roethlisberger to Jerome Bettis following the 2004 AFCC loss

 This never gets old to me. :) This video is a compilation of all 4 of the great Lynn Swann's catches in Super Bowl X, including the often overlooked "3rd catch."
 One thing is certain: Nobody made more from limited opportunities than Swannie.
 IMO, this is still the greatest Super Bowl Performance by a wide receiver.

-Sidebar: Take note of the fantastic blocks by Rocky Bleier on both deep throws.
+Take note of the fantastic blocks by Rocky Bleier on both deep throws.
 He flips D.D.
-Lewis on his head on the first one, then sends Cliff Harris head over heels on the second.
+Lewis on his head on the first, then sends Cliff Harris head over heels on the second.

 Watch as L.C.
 Greenwood knocks Staubach out cold in the 4th quarter with an absolutely VICIOUS hit!
 Jolly Roger is scrambling around, trying to make something happen, and L.C. just UNLOADS on Staubach with a brutal helmet-to-helmet collision.
 It's not a cheap shot; Roger is under tremendous pressure, trying to scramble out of the grasp of Banaszak and Dunn and spins head first into the oncoming Greenwood, who just blows him up, sending the ball flying one way and Roger's consciousness the other.
 Staubach is out cold for several minutes on the field and spends the rest of the game on the sidelines, pondering retirement (or maybe just trying to remember his name).